Mesopotamia, 6,000 B.C.

 If you think it’s a good way for you to get goods/services while you use your cash to reinvest in your business, awesome!

-Even if you decide not to get involved, at least you can now make that decision based off of complete information!
+Even if you decide not to get involved, at least you can now make that decision based on complete information!

 To help you keep track of not just your barter accounts, but all of your business transactions, get yourself a subscription to QuickBooks Online.
 You’ll be able to track everything that comes in and out of your business and will make it so much easier to figure your quarterly estimates–don’t worry, the best payroll companies like Gusto sync with it too if you have an S-Corp– and year-end taxes.